How a crisis affects your online reputation

 - Social media blunders

-Some of these negative results may not seem like a crisis.
-However, we frequently get calls from executives who aren’t able to hire top talent, close deals, or improve margins due to a reputation crisis.
+Some of these negative results may not seem like a reputation crisis.
+However, we frequently get calls from executives looking for a reputation recovery plan because they can’t hire top talent, close deals, or improve margins.
+Find out how much a negative reputation cost one of our customers in this case study.

 5 reputation recovery steps to take after a crisis